Key Takeaways

 Everyone deserves safe, loving, respectful relationships with their intimate partners.
 But if you’ve experienced financial abuse or any other form of intimate partner violence, know that you’re not alone.

 At Rula, we have an extensive network of therapists who specialize in many different areas, including healing from domestic abuse.
 When you need support, we invite you to explore our therapist-matching program.
-In just a few clicks, you can sift through your options, find a provider who takes your insurance, and make your first appointment as early as this week.
+In just a few clicks, you can sift through your options, find a provider who takes your insurance, and make your first appointment as soon as tomorrow.

 However, if you’re facing immediate safety concerns, contact the National Domestic Abuse Hotline Website, or call 800-799-SAFE (7233) for confidential assistance.